Directors’ Report 2017

-The newbuildings from Imabari Shipbuilding have low emissions of pollutants and have ballast water treatment systems.
+The newbuildings from Imabari Shipbuilding have low emissions of pollutants and are all installed with ballast water treatment systems.

-Belships is headquartered in Oslo, from where most of its commercial and financial business including insurance is handled.
+Belships has it’s headquarter in Oslo, from where most of its commercial and financial business including insurance is handled.
 Technical management is handled from Singapore.
-There has been no change within the senior management in 2016.
+There has been no change within the senior management in 2017.

 Management activities in Singapore were stable over the year.
-The Group employed 62 office staff at the end of 2016.
-Ships under management had 210 crew members on board.
-The sick leave was less than 2% in 2016.
-The Group was not subject to any serious accidents in 2016.
+The Group employed 52 office staff at the end of 2017.
+Ships under management had 205 crewmembers onboard.

 FINANCIAL AND OTHER MATTERS

 The Group’s solvency and financial position is satisfactory.
-By end of 2016 the book equity of the Belships share was NOK 3.71, while the book equity ratio was 19.1 % (33.7%).
+By end of 2017 the book equity of the Belships share was NOK 4.57 (NOK 3.71), while the book equity ratio was 25.8 % (19.1%).
 Added value related to the long-term charter for M/S Belisland is not included in the balance sheet.

-Consolidated liquidity was USD 7.9 million (of which USD 3,5 million in deposit) as at 31 December 2016, against USD 8.0 million at the beginning of the year.
-Total mortgage debt had a balance of USD 36.3 million at year-end and was reduced by USD 5.0 million during 2016.
-Down payment of lease commitments amounted to USD 1.7 million.
+Consolidated liquidity was USD 5.5 million as at 31 December 2017, against USD 7.9 million at the beginning of the year.
+Total mortgage debt had a balance of USD 28.3 million at year-end and was reduced by USD 8.0 million during 2017.
+Down payment of lease commitments in 2017 amounted to USD 1.8 million.

 The Group has conducted impairment tests in line with IAS 36, valuing the ships based on observable market values of equivalent ships today, and including the discounted added value of the charter parties entered into.
-These internal valuations indicated that there was a need for impairment of the company’s ship investments with a total of USD 13.8 million in 2016, compared to USD 31.8 million in 2015.
+Based on these internal valuations an impairment reversal was recorded in 2017.

-Belships aims to provide its shareholders with a competitive dividend yield, but the current market do not allow any payment of dividend.
+Belships aims to provide its shareholders with a competitive dividend yield, and the board propose a dividend payment of NOK 0.10 per share.